Step-by-step · ~14 min

-Quickstart: from trials to a report
+Quickstart: from research question to report

 For a deeper explanation of each step, see How it works.

-1. Add trials and publications
+Add trials and publications

 Start by identifying the studies you want to include: